Estime10/Estime10/README.md

 # Estime Vangu
-## A web developer story
+## A Web Dev story

-> As you might have understand I ❤️ basketball, I was
-> So in love with basketball that at the age of 16
-> I was lucky enough to turn professional.
->I played here and there.
-I went abroad to play as
-> well. ( it is Estim**E** if you want to google me 😂)
+> Having played basketball at the professional level, I made a 180° turn in my career.
+>The digital world being a passion, I decided to get started.
+>Currently in training to become a backend developer
+>I want to improving my craft in Node.js, PostgreSQL, and MangoDB and in backend in a larger picture
+>I am looking for an internship or a job from April 2023 where I can improve my talents and develop new ones.

+>Hardworking and curious, I never back down from the challenge(s) offered to me.

 ### Things you should know about me
 ---

-- I am a big fan of Nekfeu
+- I am a huge Nekfeu ( french rapper ) Fan
-- I used to have a huge shoe collection
+- I have to have a big sneakers collection
 - And **I AM THE REAL BATMAN**

 ### My 3 Fav in the Univers
 ---

-- I guess my wife is a silly answer, but she gave me the best gift ever ... my next point

-- My daughter, about two months ago I became the proud Father of a little princess called  " Willow "
-- And of course,  when it comes to what I love most My mom is part of the list.
-Yes I am a  *MOMMY'S BOY*
+- Chicken is my go to food

+- Basket-ball was more then a game to me...
+I used to live out of it

+- Coding and debuging is something I love to do